Question

 Technical

-How to replace Clean Up with a stronger action verb:
+How to replace Clean up with a stronger action verb:

-Let's look at examples of how you can remove and replace the overused phrase,Clean Up, with a stronger synonym and alternative that is more effective at highlighting your achievements.
+Let's look at examples of how you can remove and replace the overused phrase,Clean up, with a stronger synonym and alternative that is more effective at highlighting your achievements.

 Pro Tips for Resume Writing